 To continue the Wild West analogy, there are hackers who wear black hats and those who wear white.

-The black-hat hackers are the bad guys who seek to get into your system by exploiting human factors, software vulnerabilities, and other weak spots of it for their personal gain without your permission.
+The black-hat hackers are the bad guys who seek to get into your system by exploiting human factors, software vulnerabilities, and other weak spots for their personal gain without your permission.

 As for the white-hat or ethical hackers, they want to do the same thing… only because you ask and pay them to.